 Avastin® (bevacizumab) is a targeted therapy drug used to treat some types of ovarian cancer.2

 Following surgery for advanced epithelial ovarian cancer (stage III or IV), Avastin is used in combination with certain chemotherapy drugs.
-It is then followed by treatment with Avastin alone.2
+It is then followed by treatment with Avastin alone or with a PARP inhibitor.2

 Avastin is also used with specific chemotherapy drugs to treat certain forms of recurrent platinum-resistant ovarian cancer and recurrent platinum-sensitive ovarian cancer.2